-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how an application will be considered.

 At Holywell School, our aim is to provide our children with a loving and happy school where Christian values guide moral and spiritual development for the future, and to provide extensive opportunities to enable each student's light to shine and to foster the light in those around them and those who need support.